China–Russia relations: Russo-Ukrainian war

-In February 2023, Putin's spokesperson Dmitry Peskov rejected the Chinese peace proposal, saying that "for now, we don't see any of the conditions that are needed to bring this whole story towards peace."
+In February 2023, Kremlin spokesperson Dmitry Peskov rejected the Chinese peace proposal, saying that "for now, we don't see any of the conditions that are needed to bring this whole story towards peace."
 On 20–22 March 2023, Xi Jinping visited Russia and met with Vladimir Putin both in official and unofficial capacity, where both leaders signed the "Joint Statement on Deepening the Comprehensive Strategic Partnership of Coordination for the New Era".
-It was the first international meeting of Vladimir Putin since the International Criminal Court issued a warrant for his arrest.
+It was the first international meeting of Vladimir Putin since the International Criminal Court issued a warrant for his arrest, as well as Xi's first trip abroad after being re-elected for a third term as president.
 In May 2023, Russian Prime Minister Mikhail Mishustin and Deputy Prime Minister Alexander Novak visited Beijing and met Xi Jinping.
-On 20 July 2023, the Chinese general consulate in Odesa, Ukraine, was damaged in a Russian attack on a grain terminal in a nearby port, plus other parts of the city.
+On 20 July 2023, the Chinese general-consulate in Odesa, Ukraine, was damaged in a Russian attack on a grain terminal in a nearby port, plus other parts of the city.
 China has been the largest importer of grains from Ukraine.